-Water treatment is just as important when using organic fibers as when using conventionally grown or synthetic fibers.
-Buying a fabric made of “organic fiber” is not an assurance that the fibers were processed using chemicals that will NOT hurt you or that the effluent was NOT discharged into our ecosystem, to circulate around our planet.
+Water treatment is just as crucial when using organic fibers as when using conventionally grown or synthetic fibers.
+Buying a fabric made of “organic fiber” is not an assurance that the fibers were processed using chemicals that will NOT hurt you or that the effluent was NOT discharged into our ecosystem to circulate our planet.
 Look to GOTS for that assurance.

 As Gene Lisa has said, “There is not a 'no peeing' part of the swimming pool.”
 We’re all downstream – and pollution knows no borders.

 And to add to all of this, Maude Barlow, in her new book, Blue Covenant (The New Press, 2008) argues that water is not a commercial good but rather a human right and a public trust.
-These mills which are polluting our groundwater are using their corporate power to control water they use - and who gives them that right?
-If we agree that they have the right to use the water, shouldn't they also have an obligation to return the water in its unpolluted state?
+These mills, which are polluting our groundwater, use their corporate power to control the water they use - and who gives them that right?
+If we agree that they have the right to use the water, should they not also have an obligation to return the water to its unpolluted state?
 Ms. Barlow and others around the world are calling for a United Nations covenant to set the framework for water as a social and cultural asset, not an economic commodity, and the legal groundwork for a just system of distribution

 2 Kirby, Alex, “Water Scarcity: A Looming Crisis?”, BBC News Online

 3 Just the Facts, Our World In Crisis; PCIGlobal

 4 Cooper, Peter, “Clearer Communication”, Ecotextile News, May 2007.
 Please note that some sources say it is number 2.
 Number 1 or number 2, it’s a gigantic polluter of water.

 5 Based on a VPI study for the Department of Environmental Quality for the State of Virginia

 Previous: What do we mean by an “organic fabric”?